openadaptor/openadaptor/example/README.txt

   cd example/spring/adaptor
   java org.openadaptor.spring.SpringApplication -config simple.xml -bean Adaptor

+Upon startup the adaptor will generate logging output according to it's logging configuration.

+Note that a running adaptor may be stopped by typing Ctrl-C on the command line (both Windows & Unix).
+Under normal circumstances this should cause the adaptor to terminate gracefully.

 For more details on this specific adaptor look and the README in that directory and the comments in the config file.